MLInsightLab/MLInsightLab/README.md

    - Also provides authentication, user management, and server management endpoints.

 5. **Web UI**:
-   - Provides a simple user interface to access other resources
+   - Provides a simple user interface to access other resources.

 6. **Nginx**:
    - Acts as a reverse proxy to manage and secure HTTP/HTTPS requests.

+7. **Data Store**:
+   - The `/data` directory in the JupyterHub, Dask, and Model Server services are all shared, providing a location for data sharing.
+   - Data files can be uploaded and downloaded from the `/data` directory using the API.

+8. **Variable Store**:
+   - Store secure variables and other values to the Variable Store.
+   - Complete with API access.

 ## Quick Start Guide